albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Description:** Added `langchain` and `langchain-text-splitters` to the project's dependencies to enable new features related to language model chains and text processing.

 -   **ID:** `CORE-FEAT-001`
-    -   **Title:** Upgrade core embedding model from mixedbread to Qwen3.
+    -   **Title:** Upgrade core representation generation component from mixedbread to Qwen3.
     -   **Status:** `Resolved`
-    -   **Description:** To improve embedding quality and performance, the core embedding model was upgraded from `mxbai-embed-large-v1` to `Qwen/Qwen3-Embedding-0.6B-GGUF`.
-This required updating model download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded embedding context size in `llama_worker.py` to support the new model's 32k context window.
-Additional changes were made to `database.py` and `file_indexer.py` to handle the new embedding format, and `requirements.txt` was updated with new dependencies.
+    -   **Description:** To improve representation quality and performance, the core representation generation component was upgraded from `mxbai-embed-large-v1` to `Qwen/Qwen3-Embedding-0.6B-GGUF`.
+This required updating component download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded representation context size in `llama_worker.py` to support the new component's 32k context window.
+Additional changes were made to `database.py` and `file_indexer.py` to handle the new representation format, and `requirements.txt` was updated with new dependencies.

 -   **ID:** `CORE-FEAT-002`
     -   **Title:** Added content pass into the database for local document fetching.
     -   **Status:** `Resolved`
     -   **Description:** Implemented functionality to store the full content of indexed documents directly into the database.
-This enables efficient local document fetching for RAG (Retrieval Augmented Generation) and other content-aware operations, reducing reliance on external file system access during runtime.
+This enables efficient local document fetching for enhanced content retrieval and other content-aware operations, reducing reliance on external file system access during runtime.

 -   **ID:** `CORE-FEAT-003`
     -   **Title:** Added MultiLanguage ZH and EN and native lang depends on query summarization for accommodating fallback of fuzzy matching on direct_generate and background_generate connection on the database.